How Are We Different from our Competitors?

 A former Disney illustrator drew our genie; it’s no accident that he’s appealing to kids.
 They notice the vans driving by and point it out to mom.
 That’s important because 95% of the time, moms are the ones who call us to schedule a job.

-CEO and founder Rik Nonelle knew, even all those years ago, that it would be important for his company to be distinct.
+Founder and President Rik Nonelle knew, even all those years ago, that it would be important for his company to be distinct.
 “People either get it or they don’t,” says Rik.
 “If they don’t get what the Geniemobile symbolizes and why that’s so valuable, well, I don’t think we’ve ever sold a franchise to someone who doesn’t get it.”

 We love our customers